memray/seq2seq-keyphrase/README.md

 ### Evaluation (to reproduce the results in paper)
 The performances reported in the paper is done by `keyphrase/baseline/evaluate.py`.
 It loads the phrases from `dataset/keyphrase/prediction/` and evalutes them by Precision, Recall, F-score, Bpref, MRR etc.

 You can find the awesome implementation from [Kazi Saidul Hasan](http://www.hlt.utdallas.edu/~saidul/code.html) (TfIdf, TextRank, SimpleRank, ExpandRank) and [Alyona Medelyan](http://www.medelyan.com/software) (Maui and KEA).
-I also have put my keyphrase outputs [here](http://memray.me/uploads/data/prediction.zip) for your convenience (unzip to `seq2seq-keyphrase-release/dataset/keyphrase/prediction`).
+I also have put my keyphrase outputs [here](http://memray.me/uploads/prediction.zip) for your convenience (unzip to `seq2seq-keyphrase-release/dataset/keyphrase/prediction`).

 Data
 ==========
 The training data mentioned above is pickled.
-You can download here [here](http://crystal.exp.sis.pitt.edu:8080/iris/data/experiment_dataset.zip).
+You can download here: [experiment_dataset.zip](http://memray.me/uploads/experiment_dataset.zip).
 Just in case you are in China Mainland where downloading this large file is painful, I provide another [link](http://pan.baidu.com/s/1b46mwY) on Baidu Pan Cloud Drive.

-**UPDATE**: If it still doesn't work, please **download from [here](http://memray.me/uploads/data/experiment_dataset.zip)!**

-If you are just interested in using the KP20k dataset, you can get the data from [here](http://crystal.exp.sis.pitt.edu:8080/iris/data/kp20k.zip).
+If you are just interested in using the KP20k dataset, you can get the data as well: [kp20k.zip](http://memray.me/uploads/kp20k.zip).

 The KP20k dataset is released in JSON format.
 Each data point contains the title, abstract and keywords of a paper.